plotly/dash-labs/docs/DOCUMENTATION.md

 ```

 ## Support for passing components in place of id's
 dash-labs makes it possible to include a component instance in place of a component id in the `Input`, `State`, and `Output` dependency objects.
-This feature is currently provided by the special `dx.Input`, `dx.State`, `dx.Output` classes.
+This feature is currently provided by the special `dl.Input`, `dl.State`, `dl.Output` classes.
 Dash Labs apps should use these classes in place of the Dash 1 `dash.dependency.Input`, `State`, and `Output` classes.

 ```python
 div = html.Div()